History of St Neots: Assassination of the Prime Minister

 On 11 May 1812 John Bellingham shot and killed the Prime Minister, Spencer Perceval.
 Bellingham was born in St Neots and had travelled widely for business purposes.
 He seems to have been defrauded and imprisoned in Russia, and on his return he attracted no help from the British Government.
 Harbouring extreme resentment, he carried out the assassination.
 He was immediately caught, and hanged a week later.

 Local government

+The historic parish of St Neots was governed by its vestry, in the same way as most rural areas, until 1819 when the more built-up part of the parish was given improvement commissioners.
+In 1876 the commissioners' district was reconstituted as a local government district run by an elected local board.
+The district was enlarged at the same time to also include part of the neighbouring parish of Eynesbury, including the old village itself.

 The establishment of Poor Law Unions, and from 1877 the setting up of a national system of prisons eroded the role of the Justices of the Peace.
 Elected County Councils were introduced in 1888.

+Such local government districts were in turn reconstituted as urban districts under the Local Government Act 1894.
+That act also required that parishes could no longer straddle district boundaries, and so in 1895 the two parishes of St Neots and Eynesbury were both reduced to just cover the parts within the St Neots Urban District.
+The part of St Neots parish outside the urban district became a parish called St Neots Rural, and the part of Eynesbury outside the urban district became a parish called Eynesbury Hardwicke.

+In 1938 the urban district council bought a large early 19th century house called Cressner (or Cressener) House at 12 Huntingdon Street and converted it to become its offices and meeting place.

 In the early 1960s serious proposals were put forward to reorganise the areas controlled by local government in the area.
 As it seemed likely that Huntingdonshire would be disbanded, it was repeatedly said by some that St Neots would prefer to join Bedfordshire rather than Cambridgeshire, as the town had limited affinity with the fen towns.
 A counterargument was that Bedfordshire had done little to improve Eaton Socon, whereas Huntingdonshire had done much to improve St Neots.